KartikMehra03/Course-Traffic-PowerBI-Dashboard/README.md

 🛠️ **Tech Stack**

+• 📊 **Excel**– To create pivot table and organize the data.

+• 📊 **SQL**– To make connection between MYSQL Workbench and Power BI Dekstop.

 • 📊 **Power BI Desktop**– Data Visualization platform used for report creation.

 • 📂**Power Query**– Data transformation platform for cleaning, reshaping and preparing the data.